St James Church Alperton: Redundancy and demolition

 By 1989, the now redundant church had been scheduled for demolition, and the London Diocese Fund had earmarked part of the site for a new place of worship, with the remainder to go, by sale or lease, to Bellway homes for redevelopment under Section 46 (Pastoral Scheme), which deals with places of worship that are unsuitable for present needs, and specifies how, when part of a site is sold or leased, the proceeds can then be used to create a new place of worship.

 A new place of worship

-In 1990, a new church, St James Church Centre, had been constructed on the site, designed by the K C White Partnership of Essex.
-The new church’s mission statement describes it as a multicultural and multilingual place of worship, and offers services in Tamil, Urdu and Hindi.
+In 1990, a new church, St James Alperton Church Centre, had been constructed on the site, designed by the K C White Partnership of Essex.
+The new church's mission statement describes it as a multilingual place of worship, and offers services in Tamil, Urdu and Hindi.